-If these steps aren't taken, the pipes could freeze during winter, causing them to split.
+If winterization steps aren't taken, the pipes could freeze when temperatures dip, causing them to split.
 When the ice in the pipes later thaws, the pipes will leak.

-During foreclosure, the servicer usually hires an inspector to do a drive-by inspection to see if you are still living in the property.
+During foreclosure, the servicer usually hires an inspector to do a drive-by inspection to see if you're still living in the property.
 In your case, it's likely that the inspector incorrectly thought you had moved out because you've been away.